UK has no intention of becoming a place where those seeking to evade justice can hide: British Security Minister | Law-Order

 The British Security Minister was replying to a question on India's persistent demand for extradition of a number of economic offenders including Mallya and Nirav Modi who are living in the UK.

-Nirav Modi, the fugitive diamond merchant, is wanted in India to stand trial on fraud and money laundering charges.
+Nirav Modi, the fugitive diamond merchant wanted in India to stand trial on fraud and money laundering charges.

 The 52-year-old businessman last year lost his legal battle in the highest UK court against being extradited to India in the estimated USD 2 billion Punjab National Bank loan scam case.